-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who sends the Holy Spirit upon us that we may be one.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, a mighty Savior raised up for us from the House of David.
 Amen.

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who has sent us faithful witnesses to proclaim the Gospel.
-Amen.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who has united us into one body.

 Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, the Good Shepherd.
 Amen.

-Grace to you and peace from God our Heavenly Father and Christ Jesus Our Lord, the crucified one.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, who calls and equips the entire church for ministry.
 Amen.